Are you looking for ways to make your team happier and more engaged this year?

 A sabbatical policy doesn’t have to impact your business negatively.
 A good start can be, after 3 or 5 years, people can take 4 to 6 weeks off, and then you can iterate and adapt depending on your employees’ feedback.

 Providing benefits might be the key to making and keeping your employees happy and engaged in your journey.
-But, even more importantly, benefits or perks can be a great way to positively impact the world, making your employees happier, but also their families and communities.
+But, even more importantly, benefits or perks can be a great way to positively impact the world, making your employees happier and their families and communities happier.